If you want to see puffins in Britain, the Farne Islands must be one of your best choices.

 The island is crisscrossed by wooden walkways, taking you right through the puffin colony.

 Unfortunately, we weren't able to visit this one, as the sea was too rough.
+Apparently it's a rockier island and harder for boats to land on.

 Our guide told us that we'd see all the same birds on Inner Farne, so we didn't feel too disappointed.